-If an Athlete or other Person retires while the FEI's Results Management process is underway, the FEI retains authority to complete its Results Management process.
-If an Athlete or other Person retires before any Results Management process has begun, and the FEI would have had Results Management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, the FEI has authority to conduct Results Management.
+If an Athlete or other Person retires while the IBSF's Results Management process is underway, IBSF retains authority to complete its Results Management process.
+If an Athlete or other Person retires before any Results Management process has begun, and IBSF would have had Results Management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, IBSF has authority to conduct Results Management.